 Footnotes may be placed at the bottom of the page below a line drawn completely across under the text, at the end of the chapter, or following the summary or conclusion.
 Acknowledgment of sources should follow the accepted practice in the discipline concerned.
 The thesis director can refer the student to a style manual that will set forth acceptable practices.
 Quotations of five or more lines should be singlespaced and indented five spaces from the left margin, without framing quotation marks.

 If a single paragraph or part of one is quoted consecutively, indent the first line of each three spaces.
 Verse quotations of a single line or part of a line should be run on, in quotation marks, in the text; longer verse quotations should be centered.
 For ellipsis within a sentence, use three . . . spaced periods, leaving a space before the first period

-The honors thesis should be printed on 20 to 24 pound white bond paper of good rag or cotton fiber content (at least 25% to 50%), 8 1/2 X 11.
+Some departments may require the honors thesis be printed on 20 to 24 pound white bond paper of good rag or cotton fiber content (at least 25% to 50%), 8 1/2 X 11.

 All illustrations, tables, maps, etc., should come within the limits of the page margins; folding is permissible, but the folded page should be narrower than the thesis page so that it will not be caught in the binding (if it needs to be bound).